About the Advisory Council

 between the sanctuary and their constituent groups.
 Members and alternates representing nongovernmental seats are appointed; announcements regarding how to apply (when an application period is open) are made on this website, in local media sources, at public Sanctuary Advisory Council meetings, etc.

 Please feel free to contact the advisory council member representing your area of interest directly or attend an upcoming Sanctuary Advisory Council meeting.
-For general questions regarding SAC matters, please contact the SAC coordinator, Lilli Ferguson (Lilli.Ferguson@noaa.gov).
+For general questions regarding sanctuary advisory council matters, please contact the sanctuary advisory council coordinator, Lilli Ferguson (Lilli.Ferguson@noaa.gov).